dinhomathias/Amc/Performance-Optimizations.md

 2. *Reads* shared state and *relies on* it being correct
 3. *Modifies* local state (eg. a variable used later in the same function)

 Make sure you have a good idea what *shared state* means.
-Don't hesitate to do a quick google search on it.
+Don't hesitate to do a quick Google search on it.

 I went through our bank example line by line and noted which of the criteria it matches, here's the result: